alemtani/Auto-Exercise/README.md

 You will find four classes under the "tests" package in the "src/test/java" folder.
 Make sure to run each test under the "AppTest" and "BrowserTest" classes, as indicated by a decorator "@Test", as JUnit Tests.

 ## Walkthrough
-This is where the learning experience truly lay.
-This will be the challenge, but it is possible with consultation of online tutorials and analogous thinking.

 ### Create a Maven Project
 1. File > New > Other..